-Prerequisite: A grade of B+ or better in Honors Algebra I and teacher recommendation
+Prerequisite: A grade of B+ or better in Honors Algebra I and teacher recommendation OR a grade of A or better in CP Algebra I and teacher recommendation

 This is an integrated approach to the study of geometry, preparing for the study of Advanced Placement Calculus in grade 12, and requiring excellent mastery of the skills and concepts of Algebra I. Students will extend these skills in algebra and analytic geometry during this year.
 Students enrolled in this course will work through the year to study mathematics on a more abstract level by applying concepts in new situations to develop a greater learning stretch.
-Assessments have both calculator and non calculator sections, are timed, and require students to apply the concepts in new situations The scientific calculator will be used as a tool throughout the year.
-It is strongly recommended students in the Honors Program have their own Tl83+ calculator.
+Assessments have both calculator and non-calculator sections, are timed, and require students to apply the concepts in new situations.
+The scientific calculator will be used as a tool throughout the year.
+It is strongly recommended students in the Honors Program have their own TI83+ calculator.